 Your application must include the following documents uploaded via the application portal:

-- Main proposal document (includes cover sheet, proposal, references, COVID statement, and narrative budget justification)
+- Main proposal document (includes cover sheet, proposal, and references)

-Your proposal is limited to 10 pages, not including cover sheet, references, COVID statement, and narrative budget.
-Please use Arial font, size 11, single-spaced, with 0.7-inch margins.
+Your proposal is limited to 10 pages, not including cover sheet, references, and narrative budget.
+Please use Arial font, size 11, single-spaced, with 0.7 inch margins.

 Double-spacing is required between paragraphs.
 Each paragraph can be single-spaced, as long as there is a double-space between paragraphs.
-The cover sheet, references, COVID statement, and narrative budget justification are not counted toward the 10-page limit.
+The cover sheet, references, and narrative budget justification are not counted toward the 10- page limit.